 Earthquakes in AlgeriaIn Algeria, there are partly large earthquakes with strengths of more than 7.0, which cause damages within a radius of over 100 kilometers.
 Measured against the size of the country, earthquakes occur very rarely.

-Since 1950 more than 8800 people died by direct consequences of earthquakes.
-6 earthquakes also caused a subsequent tsunami, which claimed further lifes and damages.
+Since 1950, more than 8,800 people died by the direct consequences of earthquakes.
+There were 6 earthquakes that also caused a subsequent tsunami, which claimed further lives, and cause additional damage.

 › The most severe natural disasters worldwide